 I visited Blackpool with my boyfriend during the summer in August.
-The weather was beautiful whilst we were here and we were so fortunate considering the weather in the UK is always a hit and miss!
-We went for 4 nights and we felt this was more than enough time to explore Blackpool.
+The weather was beautiful whilst we were here, and we were so fortunate considering the weather in the UK is always a hit and miss!
+We went for 4 nights, and we felt this was more than enough time to explore Blackpool.

-So, going back to my earlier point about why I decided to drive, I could park at my hotel for free because they had a big hotel customer car park and when driving to the centre there were four car parks to choose from and the pass cost £12 for three days and I can park all day with no time restrictions.
-You can order the pass to be delivered by post or you can pick it up from the Tourist Information Centre on the promenade.
+So, going back to my earlier point about why I decided to drive, I could park at my hotel for free because they had a big hotel customer car park.
+When driving to the centre of Blackpool, there were four car parks to choose from.
+The car park pass cost £12 for three days and I can park all day with no time restrictions.
+You can order the pass to be delivered by post, or you can pick it up from the Tourist Information Centre on the promenade.
 I personally picked them up from the Tourist Centre because we were heading to the promenade anyway.
 You get a card that you show at the different tourist attractions and they print the tickets out for you.

 Blackpool Tower Dungeons

-Following the Dungeons, we decided to go and have some fun at the arcades, because you don’t visit Blackpool without taking a trip to the arcades!
-It allowed us both to reminisce the times of when we were kids and when our parents used to take us to the arcades.
+Following the Dungeons, we decided to go and have some fun at the arcades.
+Because, you don’t visit Blackpool without taking a trip to the arcades!
+It allowed us both to reminisce the times of when we were kids, and when our parents used to take us to the arcades.